shenoyranjith/family-tree-generator/README.md

 ### Zoom and pan
 - Use the mouse wheel to zoom in and out when hovering over the canvas.
-- To pan, just hold down the left mouse button and move the mouse around on the canvas.
+- To pan, just hold down the left mouse button and move the mouse around on the canvas or on touch screen, use pinch zoom.
+- To reset the zoom and pan back to center, double click the left mouse button or long press on touch screen on the canvas.

 ## License